for Cinetalk.net (In Krakow)

 The other strong point of Dracula being Kilar’s lavish music.

 During post production, Coppola mingled with important parts of the recorded score through the editing process.
-And the transcript for the show follows this path, not the recent expanded release on Belgian label La la Land. (see: https://cinetalk.net/2019/03/08/kilars-dracula-ost-expanded-edition/) One can imagine the arranger of this live show, Thomas Bryla, who did a tremendous job, getting some headaches in trying to fit in, in the live mode, some changeovers that musically speaking are not totally coherent due to these cuts.
+And the transcript for the show follows the path of the director’s artistic choices, not the recent expanded release of the score on Belgian label La la Land. (see: https://cinetalk.net/2019/03/08/kilars-dracula-ost-expanded-edition/) One can imagine the arranger of this live show, Thomas Bryla, who did a tremendous job, getting some headaches in trying to fit in, in the live mode, some changeovers that musically speaking are not totally coherent due to these cuts.
 The team and players of the concert were certainly up for the task.
 In some parts, for instance the Main theme fades out and other musical cues (as leitmotiv) fade in.
 This was exceptionally well performed making it sound like a mix.

-We got pristine crisp and heavy rumbling spectacular orchestral sound as intended by Mr Kilar.
+We got pristine crisp and heavy rumbling spectacular orchestral sound and resonance as intended by Mr Kilar.
 Performances were solid.

-My only minor deception is the handling of short cues that involved, in the film’s original mix, takes of Avant Garde artist Diamanda Galas (credited separatly as special vocal performances in the End credits and later in credits: ‘Exoloum’ performed by Diamanda Galas ).
-When I inquired about it at the panel about the production, the next day, Bryla only refered to Exoloum, wich he transcribed, not the takes made specially for the film…we all missed that one that as such a gruesome violent impact on the CD…
+My only minor deception is the handling of short cues that involved, in the film’s original mix, takes of Avant Garde artist Diamanda Galas (credited distinctively as ‘special vocal performances by’ in the End credits, music Department, and later in the credits with ‘Exoloum‘ performed by Diamanda Galas, courtesy of… ).
+When I inquired about it at the panel about the production, the next day, Bryla referred to Exoloum, which he transcribed, but not the takes she made specially for the film…we all missed that one that has such a gruesome violent impact on the CD…

 Question is, can someone imitate Galas’ distinctive voice of the Devil anyway (it is why they booked her in the first) and was it stuck into the mix of the film with other sound effects to make it sound like the voices of the maids?
-Only Francis knows.
+Only Francis and the sound department know.

 If it comes your way, just grab the chance.
 FMF did it to share it.
-A fantastic Cine concert!
+A Major Cine concert!